College Catalog Fall 2016 - Spring 2017

 The Instructional Program

-Delhi offers an Associate in Applied Science (A.A.S.) degree in Culinary Arts.
-The program is accredited by the American Culinary Federation (ACF), verifying that all knowledge and skills are met as required by the nation's most prestigious accrediting organization.
-The program features an extensive hands-on approach to the culinary arts, along with instruction in the liberal arts and sciences.
-A fine culinary dining experience is provided in the student restaurant, Signatures by Candlelight.
-Each Culinary Arts senior serves as Executive Chef for one evening, preparing the menu based on a variety of classical cuisines.
+The Associate's in Applied Science (AAS) degree in Culinary Arts is accredited by the American Culinary Federation (ACF), verifying that all knowledge and skills are met as required by the nation's most prestigious accrediting organization.
+The program features an extensive hands-on approach to the culinary arts, with seniors acting as Executive Chef in Signatures student restaurant, and a required summer internship and cooperative study at a major culinary establishment.

-SUNY Delhi students in all hospitality programs (Culinary Arts, Club Management, Hotel and Resort Management, Restaurant and Food Service Management, and Travel and Tourism Management) have successfully participated in the Walt Disney College Program for many years.
+SUNY Delhi students in all hospitality programs have successfully participated in the Walt Disney College Program for many years.
 Through this program, students work at Walt Disney World in Orlando, Florida, for six months in a unique working/learning experience.
 Students can earn SUNY Delhi course credit for the Disney courses offered as part of this program while they are working at Disney.
 Any student interested in this special program option should discuss it with his/her advisor early in their Delhi career.
-Disney courses include Communications, Leadership, Hospitality Management, Human Resources Management, Disney Marketing U, and Disney Experiential Learning.

 Each student must complete a minimum of 480 hours of work experience in a position related to the hospitality industry during the summer between the first and second years of study.
-This professional work experience enhances and complements classroom learning.
 Upon completion, students are evaluated by their employer and submit a comprehensive report.
 Faculty assist in finding job opportunities, but the student assumes responsibility for securing a position.

 SUNY Curriculum Code: 0578